 - Injection with a local anesthetic (such as lignocaine also known as lidocaine)

 - Stretch and spray, a technique where the muscle is stretched to its full extent and then sprayed with a coolant

 - Simple stretching of the affected muscle group

 - Application of hot and cold packs to the muscles (ideally at the same time as the muscle is being stretched)

 This is not a complete list as there are a number of other techniques that can be applied.

 Treatment of MTrP leads to:

-Further clinical research is being conducted in the field of pain, both in terms of investigating the mechanisms by which pain is experienced and in examining different treatment options.
-This makes the area of pain research an exciting and stimulating scientific topic with the potential to ease many people’s suffering.
+Further clinical research is being conducted in the field of pain, both in terms of investigating the mechanisms by which pain is experienced, and in examining different treatment options.
+This makes the area of pain research an exciting scientific topic with the potential to understand and, ease many people’s suffering.